 It’s easy to hire a car and drive all the way from Cairns to Cape Tribulation.
 But it’s a long drive.
 Check this if you don’t want to take it easy:

 Waterfall lovers won’t want to miss a trip to Atherton Tablelands.
 They will find there the Millaa Millaa Falls, “one of the most photographed in all Australia,” according to Queensland‘s tourism website.
 Plus, a trip to the Atherton Tablelands can be a refreshing destination to escape from the heat in Cairns and the coastal towns.

 There are many other waterfalls to see in this region.
 If you’re looking for tips for creating your own Cairns waterfall circuit, check out this article.
 And if you don’t want to spend time planning the itinerary and get tired with the drive, check out these tours in Cairns:

 It takes about two hours to drive from Cairns to Mission Beach.
-A trip to Mission Beach will give you high chances to spot a wild cassowary and see some stunning beaches.
+A trip to Mission Beach will give you a high chance of spotting a wild cassowary – an iconic Australian animal – while seeing some stunning beaches.

 Things to do in Cairns: half-day activities close to the city

 A trip to Skyrail is a perfect choice if you feel a bit tired after your trip to the Reef.
 The cable-car trip offers a rare opportunity to view the forest from above and will take you with no effort to a fantastic lookout on the Barron Falls.